MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/2-Rest/README.md

 * `https://services.odata.org/v4/TripPinService/Me/Trips`

 You'll notice that the paths that used to return nicely formatted tables now return a top level "value" field with an embedded [List].
-We'll need to do some transformations on the result to make it usable for Power BI scenarios.
+You'll need to do some transformations on the result to make it usable for Power BI scenarios.

 ![List results](../../../images/trippin2RawList.png)